Why this Work?

 Water Center specialists serve as team facilitators and project coordinators to help integrate the knowledge of diverse team members and ensure that decisions are based on sound science and the group’s collective best judgement.
 In addition, they manage restoration grant funds and oversee sub-contracts for design, permitting and construction and work closely with Michigan Sea Grant on targeted outreach efforts.
 Partners from the U.S. Geological Survey, Fish and Wildlife Service and Michigan Department of Natural Resources lead the biological and physical monitoring of projects before and after restoration.
 Graduate students from the U-M School of Natural Resources and Environment have been conducting supplemental studies about larval and juvenile fish near reef projects.
 Recently U-M researchers specializing in hydraulic engineering have been developing laboratory and computer simulations of water flow over reefs with different shapes to improve project design.

-Funding: Current projects are funded by the Great Lakes Restoration Initiative through the Sustain our Great Lakes Program and the U.S. Geological Survey’s Great Lakes Science Center.
+Funding: Recent projects were funded by the Great Lakes Restoration Initiative through the Sustain our Great Lakes Program and the U.S. Geological Survey’s Great Lakes Science Center.

 - Jennifer Read, Director and Restoration Project PI, U-M Water Center